Skip to main content

 Caving

 For occasional recreational caving, your hiking headlamp will suffice, but if you plan to spend days underground exploring new cave systems, you’re going to need something more specialised – something rugged and dependable with a longer run-time and greater output.
-In that case, look at the high output headlamps produced by Petzl or Fenix.
+In that case, look at the high output headlamps produced by Petzl or Black Diamond.
 Just make sure that your headlamp can be mounted to your helmet.
-If straps are a problem look at Petzl Duo, which can be mounted directly to a helmet, without the use of a strap.
+If straps are a problem, the Petzl Duo RL will be your best option as it can be mounted directly to a helmet without the use of a strap (but using accessory plates).

 Rock climbing

 For days that start early and finish late, you’ll need a headlamp that can help you negotiate a 4th class approach and run long enough to help you find rappel stations in the dark.
-A hybrid design that can take both a lithium ion and regular AAA’s Will give you the benefits of both: the longer lasting charge of the rechargeable and the option to swap to regular batteries if the lithium ion battery runs flat.
-Make sure that your headlamp can be attached to your helmet, if you use one.
+A hybrid design that can take both a lithium ion battery and regular AAA’s suits this purpose well.
+But if your headlamp is likely to be used only in the event of an unexpected late descent, you might want to go with a lightweight rechargeable headlamp.
+Or better yet, go with a headlamp that offers both – hybrid fuel in a lightweight design – like the Black Diamond Spot 400-R. Just remember to also carry spare batteries.

 Use and care